 What is Cash Flow Positive?

-Similarly, if you managed your personal finances well for a month, and your earnings are more than expenses, you are cash flow positive.
-It is great, but for the long term you need to make this habit repeatable.
-That will set you up for long term success.
+If you manage your personal finances well for a month, and your earnings are more than expenses, you are cash flow positive.
+It is great, but in the long term, you need to make this habit repeatable.
+That will set you up for long-term success.

 What is Cash Flow Negative?